 - Change of Service

 - Due to the state of emergency, health examinations, tuberculosis testing, and background checks for new employees are temporarily suspended.
-The hospice shall ensure each employee completes these actions as soon as practicable but no later than 30 days after the expiration of the state of emergency.
+The hospice provider shall ensure each employee completes these actions as soon as practicable but no later than September 30, 2021.